 When you’re planning a study to compare multiple interfaces, one of the first choices to consider is whether to use a within-subjects or between-subjects services.

 The interfaces can include anything you want to compare: design mockups, competing websites, or a new mobile app design with an old mobile app design.

 The choice comes down to whether you’ll use the same participants (within-subjects) or different participants (between-subjects) on each interface.

-While the between-subjects approach is the more familiar one to researchers, you’ll see that the within-subjects approach has some important advantages.
+While the between-subjects services is the more familiar one to researchers, you’ll see that the within-subjects services has some important advantages.
 The right choice however is based on considering a few factors.

 Sample Size and Power

 By far the biggest advantage to using a within-subjects services is that you can detect differences between design metrics with a fraction of the users as a between-subjects services.
 In other words, you can use a much smaller sample size.
 The cost of recruitment, honorariums and facilitator time are usually the biggest costs of a study, so reducing the time and cost is a strong appeal of within-subjects studies.

 In measuring human behavior, the differences between people often outweigh the differences between designs.
 But a within-subjects study design effectively eliminates the differences between people.
 For example, if you happen to have a few particularly slower participants in a study, that same slowness is applied equally to all designs they interact with—essentially “controlling” for it.